ghayem/ghayem.github.io/_pages/about.md

 - Research should be a piece of art!
 Quality matters, and it should be respected.
 - Productivity is also important.
 That's where team working takes place.
 - Team working requires strong communication skills.
 That's why ethics is important.
-- Ethics directly relates to mental health.
+- Ethics directly relates to mental health.<br/>
-- Conclusion: The prerequisite of a researcher is to have good mental health, which needs attention.
+**Conclusion:** The prerequisite of a researcher is to have good mental health, which needs attention.